nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

 3. Ubuntu 20.04 LTS or newer

 ### Installing Cloud Native Core Stack on NVIDIA Certified Systems
-On your NVIDIA-Certified System, follow the instructions in the linked document to install [NVIDIA’s Cloud Native Core Stack].
+On your NVIDIA-Certified System, follow the instructions in the linked document to install [NVIDIA's Cloud Native Core Stack].

 ## Appendix B